3 Ways To Create Content That Attracts Gen Z Donors

 Another way to make your content unique is to make it simple.
 Sometimes, less is more.
 According to Thrive My Way, “An average zoomer (Gen Z) spends eight seconds evaluating the content, which is four seconds less than Millennials.”
 As the years go by, content will be continue to get much shorter and easier to read because of the dwindling attention spans of the younger generations.

-TikTok is a big driver for this, because each mini-video is an average of 30 seconds, and Gen Z loves it because we can consume all the content we want at a faster rate.
+TikTok is a big driver for this, because each mini-video is an average of 30 seconds, and Gen Z loves it because they can consume all the content they want at a faster rate.

-This is why making things that are easy to read, simple, and straight to the point is vital.
-An example would be using lists in your videos, posts, infographics, and more.
+This is why making things that are easy to read, simple, and straight to the point is vital to capturing this younger audience.
+Another useful technique would be using lists in your videos, posts, infographics, and more.
 Making your content fully digestible in 8 seconds or less guarantees that the person reading it has a better chance of retaining the information they’ve just consumed.

 MAKE YOUR CONTENT EYE-POPPING